Samsung/Tizen.Appium/README.md

 > Note that an exception will be thrown if an attempt is made to set the `AutomationId` property more than once.

 ###### ElmSharp Application
-In ElmSharp, the recommended way to set this identifier is by using `AutomationId` property as shown below
+In ElmSharp, the recommended way to set this identifier is by using `AutomationId` property as shown below.

 ```cs
 var button = new Button(window)